Full spectrum fitting with photometry in pPXF: stellar population versus dynamical masses, non-parametric star formation history and metallicity for 3200 LEGA-C galaxies at redshift z~0.8: Updates to the package

 \subsection{Well-sampled variable-$\sigma$ convolution}

-As discussed in \citet[sec.~2.2]{Cappellari2017}, when fitting stellar templates to galaxy spectra, one generally needs to convolve the templates with a Gaussian having a dispersion $\sigma$ that varies with wavelength $\lambda$.
+As discussed in \citet[sec.~2.2]{Cappellari2017}, when fitting stellar templates to galaxy spectra, one generally needs to first match their resolution to that of the galaxy observations by convolving the templates with a Gaussian with dispersion $\sigma$ that varies with wavelength $\lambda$.
 In a previous version of \ppxf, I implemented this step as a direct summation of the spectrum, weighted by the Gaussian centred on every pixel (function \texttt{ppxf\_util.gaussian\_filter1d} in \ppxf).
-Given that the Gaussian is typical nonzero only over $n_{\rm gau}\sim10$ pixels, while the templates have $n_{\rm pix}\ga1000$ spectral pixels, I limited the summation only to the nonzero pixels of the Gaussian kernel.
+Given that the Gaussian is typically nonzero only over $n_{\rm gau}\sim10$ pixels, while the templates have $n_{\rm pix}\ga1000$ spectral pixels, I limited the summation only to the nonzero pixels of the Gaussian kernel.
 In this way, the computation time of this summation scales as $t\propto n_{\rm pix}\times n_{\rm gau}$, which is comparable to that $t\propto n_{\rm pix}\times\ln(n_{\rm pix})$ achievable using Fourier convolution using the Fast Fourier Transform (FFT, \citealt{Cooley1965fft}).

-A limitation of performing a convolution as a summation is that, when the $\sigma$ of the Gaussian becomes comparable to the size of the sampled pixels, the convolution suffers from the same undersampling problems that motivated the use of an analytic Fourier Transform for the convolution in \ppxf\ discussed in \citet{Cappellari2017}.
+A limitation of performing a convolution as a summation is that, when the $\sigma$ of the Gaussian becomes comparable to the size of the sampled pixels, the convolution suffers from the same undersampling problems that motivated the use of an analytic Fourier Transform (FT) for the convolution in \ppxf\ discussed in \citet{Cappellari2017}.
 For this reason, I now implemented an alternative procedure \texttt{ppxf\_util.varsmooth} which performs the variable-$\sigma$ convolution using the FFT and uses the same approach of \ppxf\ of using an analytic Fourier Transform of the kernel, to avoid undersampling issues.